Adjusting for non-confounding covariates in case-control association studies: Main Results

-We now compare the Wald test performances of the three approaches (\textsc{Mar}, \textsc{Adj} and \textsc{AdjCon}) under the local alternative hypothesis $H_1:\gamma=c_1n^{-1/2}$, where $c_1$ is a fixed non-zero constant.
-With the asymptotic expectation and variance for each approach in Lemma~1 and Lemma~2, we can derive the limiting power for the corresponding Wald statistic under the alternative hypothesis $H_1$.
-Figure \ref{figure12}(C) illustrates the limiting power as a function of $f$, where the small value of $\gamma$ is used to mimic the local alternative $H_1$. \textsc{AdjCon} appears to be more powerful than \textsc{Adj}, which is due to the asymptotic unbiasedness of $\hat{\gamma}_A$ and $\hat{\gamma}_{AC}$ and the smaller asymptotic variance of \textsc{AdjCon}, especially when $f$ is close to 0 or 1.
-As $f$ approaches 0.5, the power gain of \textsc{AdjCon} over \textsc{Adj} becomes ignorable, as implicated by the similar variances for the two approaches.
-When $f$ is close to 0 or 1, \textsc{Mar} appears to be more powerful than \textsc{Adj}, as similarly implicated by the larger variance of \textsc{Adj} and nearly identical asymptotic expectation.
-However, \textsc{Mar} becomes less powerful than the other two approaches when $f$ deviates far from 0 or 1.
-This stems from the fact that $\hat{\gamma}_M$ is considerably biased toward zero in this situation, and its variance advantage cannot compensate for the estimation bias.
-It is more complicated to analytically compare the power of \textsc{AdjCon} and \textsc{Mar} when $f$ is close to 0 or 1, since both the estimation bias of $\hat{\gamma}_M$ and its variance advantage become minor.
-Nevertheless, \textsc{AdjCon} appears to be slightly more powerful than \textsc{Mar} in this case.
-We conjecture that the smaller variance of $\hat{\gamma}_M$ cannot compensate for its estimation bias.
-The theoretical results in the next subsection confirm the empirical findings in Figure \ref{figure12}(C).
+We now compare the Wald test performances of the three methods (\textsc{Mar}, \textsc{Adj} and \textsc{AdjCon}) under the contiguous alternative hypothesis $H_1:\gamma=c_1n^{-1/2}$, where $c_1$ is a fixed non-zero constant.
+With the asymptotic expectation and variance for each method in Lemmas 1 and 2, we can derive the limiting power for the corresponding Wald statistic under $H_1$.
+As shown in Figure \ref{figure12}(C), \textsc{AdjCon} appears to be more powerful than \textsc{Adj}, which is due to the asymptotic unbiasedness of $\hat{\gamma}_A$ and $\hat{\gamma}_{AC}$ and the smaller asymptotic variance of \textsc{AdjCon}, especially when $f$ is close to 0 or 1.
+When $f$ approaches 0.5, the power gain of \textsc{AdjCon} over \textsc{Adj} becomes negligible, as their asymptotic variances converge.
+When $f$ is close to 0 or 1, \textsc{Mar} appears to be more powerful than \textsc{Adj}, as they have similar means but \textsc{Adj} gives a larger variance.
+However, \textsc{Mar} becomes less powerful than the other two methods as $f$ takes value around 0.5.
+This stems from the fact that $\hat{\gamma}_M$ is considerably biased toward zero and its variance advantage cannot be compensated for the bias disadvantage. \textsc{AdjCon} appears to be slightly more powerful than \textsc{Mar} when $f$ is close to 0 or 1 (Figure \ref{figure12}(C)).
+The theoretical results in the next subsection confirm a part of the above empirical findings.